Summer Reading Program and Events for Teens and Tweens

 Grades 5 – 7

-Read this month’s book and then join us for snacks, icebreakers, discussion, and a related activity.
-Get a copy of the book at the youth reference desk after you register.
-April’s book is House Arrest by K. A. Holt.
+Tween Book Club is for students in grades 5 through 7.
+Read this month’s book or theme and then join us for icebreakers, snack, discussion, and a related activity.
+Get a copy of the month’s book at the Youth Reference Desk after you register.

 makerspaceMakerspace